 - As soon as the hot tub is empty, the pump should be turned off, removed from the spa, disconnected, and stored.

-The drained water can then be easily inspected and cleaned, while the spa filters can be removed and cleaned before it is refilled.
+The drained water quality can then be easily inspected and cleaned, while the spa filters can be removed and cleaned before the tub is refilled with fresh water.

 Spa shells are made to resist dirt and stains, so cleaning them is as easy as wiping them down with a rag.
 Make sure you check your owner’s manual before using any cleaning products.
 Clean the shell with clean water once you’re done.